 The trail has some steep drop-offs and some narrow sections so please be careful and watch your footing.

-This is a great hike for beginner hikers and family alike.
-Go as far or a little as you want and stop at any point for beautiful views.
+This is a great hike for beginner hikers and families alike.
+Go as far or a little as you want and stop at any point for beautiful views of the surrounding mountains.

 16) Rock Peak Track